Powell scores 34, No. 12 Seton Hall beats Georgetown 78-71

+He was a combined 13 for 40 in wins over Providence and DePaul and a loss to Xavier.

+“He was just disappointed,” Seton Hall coach Kevin Willard said.
+“I think he puts a lot of pressure on himself to play a certain way.”

-The Pirates (17-5, 9-1) jumped out to a 16-0 lead, going 4 for 4 on 3-pointers.
+The Pirates (17-5, 9-1 Big East) jumped out to a 16-0 lead, going 4 for 4 on 3-pointers.
 Powell, the second leading scorer in the Big East, hit his scoring average of 21 points by halftime.

+Powell finished 12 for 24 from the field.
+He has averaged 29 points in Seton Hall’s last five games against Georgetown dating to last season.

-Seton Hall’s Quincy McKnight was in the starting line-up and finished with eight points and a game-high 10 assists in 22 minutes.
+Seton Hall’s Quincy McKnight started the game and finished with eight points and a game-high 10 assists in 22 minutes.
 He was listed as day to day after leaving Saturday’s loss to Xavier early with a left knee injury.

 The Pirates improved to 5-0 on the road in the Big East.
 They have won nine of 11 against Georgetown.